a14n/dart-rational/README.md

 [![Build Status](https://travis-ci.org/a14n/dart-rational.svg?branch=master)](https://travis-ci.org/a14n/dart-rational)

 This project enable to make computations on rational numbers.
-The package also contains an implementation of _arbitrarily sized integer_ that works with dart2js.

 ## Usage
 To use this library in your code :